Comprehensively Understanding Marble Etching

 What Measures Can I Take to Prevent Future Etching?

 Utilise pH-neutral stone cleaners, promptly wipe up spills, and avoid acidic products near your marble.
 Employ mats, coasters, and trays in high-usage areas, especially in kitchens and bathrooms.
-Regular gentle cleaning and immediate attention to any marks will help maintain the pristine appearance of your marble for many years.
+Regular, gentle cleaning and prompt attention to any marks will help maintain your marble's pristine appearance for many years.